Yoshiboi18303/Remi-Bot-Code/README.md

-# Welcome to the RobuxBot Open-Source Code on GitHub!
+# Welcome to the Remi Open-Source Code on GitHub!
-Here's all of the code that makes **RobuxBot** tick!
+Here's all of the code that makes **Remi** tick!

 ------------------------------------------------------------

-# About RobuxBot
+# About Remi
-**RobuxBot** is a Basic Economy Bot with Roblox Stuff + **Secrets**
+**Remi** is a Basic Economy Bot with Roblox Stuff + **Secrets**

 ------------------------------------------------------------

-**RobuxBot** started as a Basic Bot on Glitch, and then has Evolved to being coded in Collaboration with Fearful (links in a second), and is now hosted!
+**Remi** started as a Basic Bot on Glitch, and then has Evolved to being coded in Collaboration with Fearful (links in a second), and is now hosted!
 Really proud of it being hosted, and feel great with it!

 # Fearfuls' Links